seelenbrecher/kpu_data_extractor/README.md

 	}
 }
 ```
-Some of the value might be None or null, which indicates that the voting results for the particular polling station yet to be uploaded.
+Some of the values might be None or null, which indicate that the voting results for the particular polling station has yet to be uploaded.

 The API also provides images link to the C1 form under `images` key.

 ### URLs
-We also provides list of all urls API to obtain the above KPU dataset under `urls.json`
+We also provide list of all urls API to obtain the above KPU dataset under `urls.json`

 ## Installation
 create virtualenv